Skip to content

 While a ride in one of the open-air buses would have been nostalgic and enjoyable, they make very few stops.
 We want to stop as we like for photography and hiking.

-This section centers around one of the most breathtaking drives in the United States.
+This section focuses on one of the most breathtaking drives in the United States.
 Completed in 1932, the Going-to-the-Sun Road is an engineering marvel designed to showcase the most dramatic area of Glacier National Park.
 Driving it is a joy, one best taken slowly and savored.
 The GTSR connects the west side of the park at West Glacier to the east side at St. Mary.

-The GSTR offers stunning views of glacier-carved peaks, alpine meadows, and pristine lakes.
-It can be enjoyed in your own private vehicle (road permit required unless you have reservations for accommodations, campground, or ticketed concession), by reserving a seat on the Red Buses, or by riding the in-park shuttles.)
+The GTSR offers stunning views of glacier-carved peaks, alpine meadows, and pristine lakes.
+It can be enjoyed in your own private vehicle (road permit required unless you have reservations for accommodations, campground, or ticketed concession), by reserving a seat on the Red Buses, or by riding the in-park shuttles.

 Please follow the link to our mile-by-mile Guide to the Going-to-the-Sun Road for details, photos, and to plan your experience.
 And for a world class hike in the GTSR section, please see our Hiking the Highline Trail guide.

-Please follow the link to our Guide to the Many Glacier Area for details, photos, and to plan your experience.
-For a world class hike in the Many Glacier section, please see our Hiking the Grinnell Glacier Trail guide.
+Please follow the link to our guide to the Many Glacier Area for details, photos, and to plan your experience.
+For a world class hike in the Many Glacier section, please see our Grinnell Glacier Trail guide.

 Please follow the link to our Guide to the Two Medicine Area for details and to plan your time.

 It’s handy to think of Glacier National Park in sections.
-We have created separate guides for:
+We’ve created separate guides for:

 Going-to-the-Sun Road